 Every state has a juvenile court that hears matters involving offenses committed by minors younger than 18.
 (In some states, the age might be 17 or 19.)
 The juvenile system has its own courts, judges, prosecutors, and rules.

 Because the law does not consider juveniles to have the same ability to make choices as adults, the penalties for juvenile shoplifting are intended to teach and correct rather than punish.
-Juvenile courts have a very wide latitude in determining the type of penalty that is appropriate in each case.
+Juvenile courts have a lot of discretion when it comes to determining the type of penalty that is appropriate in each case.
 For this reason, juvenile shoplifting penalties can be very different from case to case.

-- Confinement or placement.
-In serious shoplifting cases, or where the juvenile is a repeat offender, the court may order a juvenile to a juvenile detention facility, weekend detention program, or boot-camp style program.
-If the court finds that the juvenile's home environment is dangerous or contributing to the juvenile's delinquency, it can also order the juvenile into a foster home or other state facility that cares for neglected or needy children.
+In serious, felony shoplifting cases, or where the juvenile is a repeat offender, the court may order a juvenile to a juvenile detention facility, weekend detention program, or boot-camp-style program.
+If the court finds that the juvenile's home environment is dangerous or contributing to the juvenile's delinquency, it can also order the juvenile into a foster home or another state facility that cares for children in need of protection.

 Juveniles who have gone through a juvenile court proceeding should investigate to see whether they can seal their juvenile court record.
-For information on how to do that, see "Expunging or Sealing a Juvenile Court Record," which has links to articles for each state, explaining the process.
+Juvenile records are not always confidential, and they can follow a kid for a long time.
+For more information, check out "Expunging or Sealing a Juvenile Court Record."

 Juvenile shoplifting is not an insignificant charge.
 Any shoplifting conviction could have a serious impact on the life of a juvenile, as well as the juvenile's family.
-Whether you have been charged with juvenile shoplifting or you are a parent or guardian of a juvenile who has, you need to talk to a local criminal defense lawyer as soon as possible.
-A local attorney who has experience dealing with juvenile court judges and prosecutors is the only person who can give you legal advice about your case.
+Whether you have been charged with juvenile shoplifting or you are a parent or guardian of a juvenile who has, you need to talk to a local criminal defense lawyer with experience handling juvenile delinquency cases.